ak9250/stylegan-art/README.md

-# Stylegan for art
+# Stylegan-art

-use colab notebook to generate portrait art
+use colab notebook to generate portrait art, currently this shows example of training on portrait art but can be used to train on any dataset through transfer learning, I have used to for things are varied as ctscans to fashion dresses.
+The pretrained model is included in the notebook to speed up training.

 results